Unmarked Spoilers for Season 1

 - Starter Villain: He's the first antagonist the group faces.

-- You Have Outlived Your Usefulness: After a string of failures at the hands of Dante's group, the Professor orders Grier to dispose of DeFoe.
+- You Have Failed Me: After a string of failures at the hands of Dante's group, the Professor orders Grier to dispose of DeFoe.

-- A Load of Bull: His titan Megatauro.
+- A Load of Bull: His titan Megataur.

-- Anti-Villain: He serves the Organization but just because he thinks they can bring order, and therefore, security to the world, including his homeland.
-And unlike the other members, he will always keep his word, even to enemies, and never displays sadistic tendencies - in fact, he doesn't stay a member of the Organization for long.
+- Anti-Villain: He serves the Organization but just because he thinks they can bring order, and therefore security, to the world, particularly his homeland.
+Also, unlike the other members, he will always keep his word, even to enemies, and never displays sadistic tendencies - in fact, he doesn't stay a member of the Organization for long.

 - Dark and Troubled Past: His father was the leader of his homeland until a civil war began.
 He died in his son's arms and this made Grier vow to bring order to his home by any means necessary.

-- Well-Intentioned Extremist: He was the prince of a small country torn by conmstant civil wars.
-He joined the Organization because he thought that it was a way to bring order to the world, and his nation by ende.
+- Well-Intentioned Extremist: He was the prince of a small that was country torn by constant civil wars.
+He joined the Organization because he thought that it was a way to bring order to the world, and his nation by extension.

 - Parental Substitute: He's Zhalia's adoptive father.

 - Taken for Granite: His fate in Season 1.
-Zhalia restores him back to normal in Season 2, at which point he's taken to jail.
+Zhalia later restores him back to normal in Season 2, at which point he's taken to jail.

 - Torture Technician: We never see him torturing anybody, but a whole wing of his library is dedicated to torture chambers.